Estimated Reading Time : 1 minute, 51 seconds

-Salvadoran empanadas stand out for their plantain base instead of flour and their delicious sweet or tangy filling.
-Boiled and mashed, the plantains are transformed into a smooth dough that envelops a mixture of milk, cornstarch, sugar, and cinnamon.
-Their preparation has evolved since the 18th century, adapting to the tastes of each palate.
+Salvadoran empanadas stand out for their plantain base instead of flour and for their delicious sweet or sweet-sour filling.
+Boiled and mashed, the plantains transform into a soft dough that encloses a mixture of milk, cornstarch, sugar, and cinnamon.
+Their preparation has evolved since the 18th century, adapting to each palate's tastes.

-Salvadoran cuisine features corn and cassava as protagonists, ingredients present in many traditional recipes from Central America.
-However, one of the most original dishes from El Salvador is the plantain empanadas, a unique version that departs from the conventional recipe.
+Salvadoran cuisine features corn and yuca as its main ingredients, common in many traditional Central American recipes.
+However, one of El Salvador's most original dishes is the plantain empanada, a special version that departs from the conventional recipe.

-Here, plantains replace flour as the base of the dough, resulting in a different texture and flavor.
-The process begins with boiling and then mashing the plantains to form a smooth paste that gives structure to the empanada without the need for other dry ingredients.
+Here, the plantain replaces flour as the base of the dough, creating a different texture and flavor.
+The process begins with boiling the plantains, then mashing them to form a smooth paste that gives shape to the empanada without the need for other dry ingredients.

 These empanadas are typically filled with a sweet mixture of milk, sugar, and cinnamon.
-Once formed, they are fried in hot oil until they achieve a crispy exterior and a soft, sweet interior.
+Once shaped, they are fried in hot oil until they have a crunchy exterior and a soft, sweet interior.

-This detail makes Salvadoran empanadas a unique experience compared to traditional ones, turning them into a gastronomic symbol that is ideal for breakfast or snack time, especially when accompanied by a cup of coffee.
+This detail makes Salvadoran empanadas a unique experience compared to traditional ones, transforming them into a gastronomic symbol perfect for breakfast or a snack, especially when enjoyed with a cup of coffee.

 Empanada de plátano con frijoles